midnight-baker/scrollable_titled_image_cards/README.md

   },
   overlays: [
     for (var title in titlesList)
-      // this will be a stack element on top of the image - customize however you want Container(
+      // this will be a stack element on top of the image - customize however you want or use one of the overlays or clickable overlays available
+      Container(
         color: Colors.black.withOpacity(0.6),
         constraints: const BoxConstraints.expand(),